If I'm shooting a film in a public space, do I need to get the permission of people who may appear in the background of my images?

 In an ideal world, you'd get everyone who appears in your movie to sign a release form, but that's obviously not practical when any bystander can walk into your shot (like if you're filming a documentary or a public event, for example).

-The thing is that when people are in a public space, they’ve already forfeited some of their right to privacy–getting a release is an extra precaution though.
-Generally, as long as the images of people aren’t offensive, defamatory or unreasonably invade their privacy, you don’t have to get every person in the crowd to sign a release.
+The thing is that when people are in a public space, they've already forfeited some of their right to privacy — getting a release is an extra precaution though.
+Generally, as long as the images of people aren't offensive, defamatory or unreasonably invade their privacy, you don't have to get every person in the crowd to sign a release.
 Think of it this way: if it were totally illegal to take images of crowds, the nightly news would never be able to show street footage.
-That said, anybody who is interviewed, or has a very prominent role (like a featured extra) should probably sign a release form.
-Here’s an example: https://www.rocketlawyer.com/document/release-for-use-of-likeness.rl
+That said, anybody who is interviewed, or has a very prominent role (like a featured extra) should probably sign a release form such as a Release for Use of Likeness.

 And don't forget, depending on the size of your production and whether or not it's commercial in nature, you may need a permit to film in some public locations.
 For example, you need a permit to shoot a commercial film in San Francisco parks.